kwugirl/lifting_workout_generator/to_dos.md

+* set up test suite for running all at once
 * add styling?
 * start to genericize? user accounts, flexible models
 * revisit rounding schemes, may need to make them more granular and/or bar-based